libiht/libiht/docs/usage/lib.md

 User space applications can interact with the kernel space components through the provided user space APIs.
 The specific user space APIs and their corresponding operations are defined in the [`api.h`](../../lib/commons/api.h) header file.
 The following sections provide an overview of the user space APIs and their usage.

 TODO: Currently, the user space APIs are just wrappers of the kernel space IOCTLs.
+You may refer to the kernel document for details.
 We will provide more high-level APIs in the future.

+## Appendix

-## User Space API Functions
+### User Space API Functions

 The user space API functions are defined as follows: